81-717/714: Warsaw

-A trainset of 81-717.3/714.3 carriages in Warsaw.
+An 81-717.3/714.3 trainset in Warsaw.

 In 1982, during Leonid Brezhniev's visit to the Polish People's Republic (a satellite state of the USSR), a contract was signed for the delivery of 90 rail-cars for the planned Warsaw Metro, portrayed as a gift to the Polish nation.
 Only ten 81-717.3/714.3 cars produced by Metrovagonmash in Mytishchi in 1989 were actually delivered to Poland.
 Before the first segment of the metro was opened in 1994 an additional 32 cars of the same type were purchased from Vagonmash in Sankt Petersburg, there designated as 81-572/81-573.
 The rail-cars were used to form 14 three-car train-sets operating with 5-minute intervals during peak-hours.
 In 1995 an additional 18 cars were ordered to extend the train-sets to four cars and add a fifteenth train-set by 1998.
 Since 2000 the metro began purchasing modern Alstom Metropolis rolling stock, however in 2005 an additional 30 cars of type 81-714.3 were purchased to extend the existing trains to six cars each and the cars in operation underwent modernization by PESA Bydgoszcz.
 In a controversial decision in 2007, a final seven new six-car 81-572.2/573.2 train-sets were ordered from Vagonmash.

-Since 2012 the metro has been again purchasing modern Siemens Inspiro rolling stock to expand its capacity along with the extending network and in 2020 a contract was signed with Škoda Transportation for 37 new Škoda Varsovia train-sets intended among others to replace the 22 aging 81-717.3/714.4 trains.
-In 2023, the trains from the 81-series that were still in good technical condition were donated to Kyiv and Kharkiv in Ukraine where such models are still in common use.
+Since 2012 the metropolitan has been again purchasing modern Siemens Inspiro rolling stock to expand its capacity due to the ongoing extension of its network.
+In 2020 a contract was signed with Škoda Transportation for 37 new Škoda Varsovia trainsets intended among others to replace the 22 aging Nomernoy trains.
+In 2023, all but two of the 81-series trains that were still in good technical condition were donated to Kyiv and Kharkiv in Ukraine, while the two trainsets that were kept remain in limited service to this day.